adiarbili/Crawler/README.md

 # Crawler

 **firstQuery.py**
-1. Search for "vehicle camera dash board" with filter of "new".
+1. Search for "camera dash board" outputs with 10K+ result".
 2. Outputs firstQuery.csv file which consists:
     -  Links to cameras.
     -  Description of the camera's link.